kaitolegion/SRS/README.md

-# SRS
+# SRS - Student Registration System

-**DSSC-SRS - is one of my small project in the (BSIT) that involves the development using C# Language.
-This includes roles such as students, faculty, and administrators.
-It allows students to register.**
+- DSSC-SRS - is one of my small project in the (BSIT) that involves the development using Visual Studio and C# Language.
+This only my Reference for future projects.

 ## AIMS

-- The DSSC-SRS aims to create a user-friendly system
+- The DSSC-SRS aims to create a user-friendly system.
-- The DSSC-SRS uses of known MS SQL Database for storing and retrieving data
+- The DSSC-SRS uses of known MS SQL Database for storing and retrieving data.
-- It also provides administrators and faculty with tools to efficiently handle student data
+- It also provides administrators and faculty with tools to efficiently handle student data.

 ## View Screenshot